freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-20.md

 ## --sentence--

-`Sophie: Hey, Tom!
+`Hey, Tom!
 I saw you taking lots of pics with your cell phone _ the building.
 Are you into photography?`

 ## --blanks--